rvounik/frontend2/README.md

 - Webpack for task automation / bundling of files
 - NPM Scripts instead of Gulp / Grunt
 - Yarn instead of NPM (faster and improved caching of dependencies)
-- JS and CSS code is bundled, uglified, minified and its comments stripped
+- JS and CSS code is bundled, uglified, minified
 - Sourcemaps for JS and CSS

 __HTML and CSS__

 - Behaves like a Progressive Web Application (following manifest)
-- Fully HTML5, CSS3 compliant
+- Fully HTML5, CSS3 compliant (using feature queries instead of modernizr)
-- Able to work offline (service-worker)
+- Preconfigured to work offline (service-worker)
 - CSS modules (CSS locally scoped and imported by the JS component)
 - support for CSS, SCSS, SASS
 - PostCSS with NextCSS, Autoprefixer, CSSNano (and most SASS-like features)
-- CSS Grid (replacing Bootstrap and Flexbox)
+- CSS Grid (replacing Bootstrap and Flexbox for layout)
-- Aria support
+- Aria support (screen readers)

 __Javascript__

 - Preact (with preact-compat) replaces React
-- Redux (with thunk?) for state management
+- Redux handles state management
-- Native Preact Routing (not Symfony)
+- Native React/Preact Routing
 - support for ES2017 that transpiles to es5 (with polyfill)
-- Fully component based (using root-presentational container pattern)
+- Fully component based (using root-container-presentational pattern)

 __Performance__

 - Much faster delivery using Gzipped assets and lazy loading
 - Much faster building of assets (and no more syncing issues?)
+- Synchronous fetching (with proper error handling) but asynchronous DOM updates (without ghosting)

 __Integration__

 - Communicates (using Fetch, instead of Ajax) with *Section Field* endpoints
 - Replaces current *Frontend* (and, if possible, *Styleguide*)
 - Has a way to implement access rights (roles) and translations
+- Can automate building of forms based on *Section Field* configuration

 # Quick start